Work and Leisure

 To know someone truly, look at what he does when no one is paying him.
 My wife makes jewelry, my father gardens, I write, my grandfather cleared brush from the woods by his house.
 Seeking the common core of varied hobbies, I notice in all a devotion of effort toward a self-imposed goal.
 To accomplish something is every hobby's purpose, but what is the purpose of the accomplishment?
 We are less interested in the accomplishment than the accomplishing.
 Hobbies express an entrenched urge to create, to add patches of order to the universe.
 In our hobbies as in our careers, we stack the world's raw scraps into meaningful shapes—arranging dirt into flower beds, stones into necklaces, words into paragraphs.
 We curse a Saturday that sees no progress on our projects, not because anyone needs what we produce, but because we need to produce.
 At work we long for leisure; in leisure we keep working.

-The busier I get, the more ridiculous my existence seems, but the less time I have to worry about it.
+The busier I get, the more barren my life seems of meaning, but the less time I have to worry about it.
 Galloping to keep up with my calendar, tripping over appointments, occasionally I glimpse the absurdity of the frantic life.
 The only purpose of today is to check off yesterday's to-do list, and create tomorrow's.
-My overactive mind scarcely stops to let me sleep, yet my thoughts add up to mindlessness, since I never pause to notice I am living.
-My gluttony of plans fosters a famine of purpose.
-Did man evolve for this—to walk upright through a beast of burden's life?
+My overscheduled mind scarcely stops to let me sleep, yet my thoughts add up to mindlessness, since I never pause to notice I am living.
+Am I only a machine for labor, a thinking version of an ox?

-Luckily, my vision of existential absurdity is cut short by my next approaching deadline.
+Luckily, my vision of existential futility is cut short by my next approaching deadline.
 Busyness is the cause, and cure, of a pointless life.

 Most of every day is not spent living, but maintaining the machine of life.
 Merely to make our motors run, we must power them down eight hours every night.
 We lose another eight hours in cubicles, working to earn money to eat, eating to get energy to go back to work.
 In the evenings, we all keep second jobs as janitors, clipping and scrubbing the ever-emerging chaos of shabby beards, shabby lawns, browning teeth, and sprawling toenails.
 Finally, for one blessed hour before bed, we get a book or guitar and do what we want instead of what we must.
 One hour of the day is the raison d'être of the other twenty-three.
 Who would buy a car that needed twenty-three hours in the shop for each hour's drive?